AnalogSense/universal-analog-plugin/README.md

 If your keyboard is not mentioned here, take a look at [The List](https://github.com/calamity-inc/universal-analog-plugin/issues/1) for everything that's on my radar.
 If your keyboard is not on my radar, please let me know!

+Wooting devices are also supported, but only with the `universal-analog-plugin-with-wooting-device-support.dll`, in which case it acts as a replacement for the wooting-analog-plugin.

 Note that the actual logic for interacting with the devices is in [soup::AnalogueKeyboard](https://github.com/calamity-inc/Soup/blob/senpai/soup/AnalogueKeyboard.cpp).

 ---